-Whole life insurance is a type of permanent life insurance, which means it lasts for as long as premium payments are made, with no expiration date.
-It’s also a type of cash-value life insurance that has an investment option that gains interest over time.
+Whole life insurance is a type of permanent life insurance, which means it lasts for as long as you continue paying your premiums, with no expiration date.
+It’s also a type of cash-value life insurance with an investment option that gains interest over time.

-One way to keep a personal life insurance policy affordable is to supplement it with additional employer-provided coverage.
+Another way to keep a personal life insurance policy affordable is to supplement it with employer-provided coverage.

-Group coverage provided through a workplace is typically a benefit that’s provided at little or no cost to an employee.
-However, it usually does not provide enough coverage for a person’s needs and is tied to his or her employment.
+Group coverage through a workplace is a common benefit that you can get at little or no cost.
+The downside is that it usually won’t provide enough coverage for all your needs and it’s tied to your employment.

-But while an employer-provided group policy isn’t enough on its own, it can work to supplement a private policy.
-If you’re able to get, for instance, $50,000 worth of coverage for free, you can consider lowering your private policy slightly to make it more affordable.
+But while an employer-provided group policy isn’t enough on its own, it can supplement a private policy.
+If you’re able to get, for instance, $50,000 worth of coverage for free, you can consider lowering your private policy (and thus your monthly premiums) slightly to make it more affordable.

-Learn more about the benefits and drawbacks of group life insurance.
+Here’s a more detailed look at the benefits and drawbacks of using group life insurance.

-For more information, learn about how to calculate how much life insurance you need.
+For more guidance on what to consider, read this page about how to calculate how much life insurance you need.